University Catalog 2024-2025

 The MGD (II) degree requires successful completion of 48 total credits, however students typically take advantage of additional coursework during their time at NC State.

-The core curriculum consists of a 9-credit studio and a 3-credit seminar -- either Design Methods, Design Frameworks, or Final Project Research -- in each of the first three semesters of study.
+The core curriculum consists of a 6 credit studio and 3-credit seminars — Design Research Methods, Future of Interface, Theoretical Frameworks, Accessible Design, or Final Project Preparation -- in each of the first three semesters of study.
 Students are encouraged to augment their study during this time with 400 or 500 level design coursework that enhances skills and/or investigates topics of interest.
 For instance, the program offers seminars on Graphic Design Pedagogy, Design Discourse and Typography, and Special Topics in Social Innovation.
-Students are required to enroll in a 3-credit 400 or 500 level elective within another college at NC State or at nearby Duke University or UNC/Chapel Hill under NC State tuition.
-The fourth semester is devoted to the final project for 6 credits, under the supervision of three Graphic Design faculty members comprising each student’s graduate committee.
+Students are required to enroll in two 3-credit 400 or 500 level electives the College of Design, another college at NC State, or at nearby Duke University or UNC/Chapel Hill under NC State tuition.
+The fourth semester is devoted to the final project for 9 credits, under the supervision of Graphic Design faculty members comprising each student’s graduate committee.

 Faculty